wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     You will now change the log format to json.
 As the bootstrap.properties file does not exist, you will simpoly create it.

-14. Create a bootstrap,properties file that defines the property **com.ibm.ws.logging.console.format** by executing the following command:
+14. Create a **bootstrap.properties** file that defines the property **com.ibm.ws.logging.console.format** by executing the following command:

         echo 'com.ibm.ws.logging.console.format=json' > wlp_usr/servers/myServer/bootstrap.properties
         cat wlp_usr/servers/myServer/bootstrap.properties